Mubarak Ahmad Khan

-Mubarak Ahmad Khan is a Bangladeshi scientist who has been doing research into jute's commercial uses and possibilities.
+Mubarak Ahmad Khan is a Bangladeshi scientist and a researcher in jute's commercial uses and possibilities.
 According to the science-based research database, Scopus, he is considered to be the leading scientist in the study of jute worldwide.
 He is currently serving as the Scientific Advisor of Bangladesh Jute Mills corporation (BJMC).
 Among his inventions are the Sonali Bag, Jutin, and helmets and tiles made from jute.

-Life and career
+Khan was conferred Independence Award, the highest civilian award, by the government of Bangladesh in 2024.

 Early life and education

-Mubarak Ahmad Khan was born in a Muslim family in Manikganj district in Bangladesh.
-He was one of five children of school teacher Muhammad Murshid Khan and Nurjahan.
-Mubarak Ahmad completed his bachelor's degree and master's degrees at Jahangirnagar University.
+Khan completed his bachelor's degree and master's degrees at Jahangirnagar University.
 In 1991, he completed a Ph.D. degree in polymer and radioactive chemistry and later earned post doctoral degrees from Germany, Japan and the United States.

-Professional career
+Career

-In 1984, Mubarak Ahmad Khan started his professional career as a Scientific Officer in Radiation and Polymer Chemistry Laboratory, Bangladesh Atomic Energy Commission.
+In 1984, Khan started his professional career as a Scientific Officer in Radiation and Polymer Chemistry Laboratory, Bangladesh Atomic Energy Commission.
 During 1990–2000, he was a Senior Scientific Officer and from 2001 to 2009, he was Principal Scientific Officer and Group Leader in that laboratory.
 From 2009 to 2015, he was the Chief Scientific Officer and Director of Institute of Radiation and Polymer Technology, Bangladesh Atomic Energy Commission.
 From 2015 to 2017, he was served as a Director General in Bangladesh Atomic Energy Commission.
 Starting in 2017, he is acting as a Scientific Advisor of Bangladesh Jute Mill's Corporation and he has served as a consultant in many private companies in Bangladesh.

-Working experience in eminent research institute

 In 1990, Khan was IAEA fellow in University of New South Wales, Australia.
-In 1995 and 2014 he was a DAAD fellow in Technical University in Berlin, Germany and Jacob University in Bremen, Germany.
-In 1997, he worked in "The Matsumae International Foundation (MIF)", Japan.
+In 1995 and 2014, he was a DAAD fellow in Technische Universität Berlin, Germany and Jacobs University (now Constructor University) in Bremen, Germany.
+In 1997, he worked in "Matsumae International Foundation (MIF)", Japan.
 In 2000, he was a visiting professor at Michigan State University, USA.
-In 2003, 2005, 2007, 2010 and 2014, he was Alexader von Humboldt fellow (AvH) in Fraunhofer Institute for Applied Polymer Research and University of Kassel, Germany.
+In 2003, 2005, 2007, 2010 and 2014, he was Alexander von Humboldt fellow (AvH) in Fraunhofer Institute for Applied Polymer Research and University of Kassel, Germany.
 In 2017, he worked for the Japan Society for the Promotion of Science (JSPS), Kumamoto University, Japan.

-Teaching experience in Bangladesh

-Mubarak Ahmed Khan has been a faculty member at institutions like Mirzapur College (1982–1984), Shahjalal University of Science and Technology (1991–2002), Mawlana Bhashani Science and Technology University (2010–2016) and from 2012 to present is an adjunct professor of the University of Dhaka.
+Khan has been a faculty member at institutions like Mirzapur College (1982–1984), Shahjalal University of Science and Technology (1991–2002), Mawlana Bhashani Science and Technology University (2010–2016) and from 2012 to present is an adjunct professor of the University of Dhaka.
 He is a visiting professor of Daffodil International University and Islamic University of Technology, Bangladesh.
 He has supervised more than 300 M.Sc. students, 8 M. Ph. students and 20 Ph.D. students.